 The framework proposed here shares some similarities with the existing research.
-For instance, it addresses the influence of a business-level strategy on a functional-level strategy, which has long been addressed in the literature (Thompson and Strickland 1989).
+For instance, it addresses the influence of a business-level strategy on a functionallevel strategy, which has long been addressed in the literature (Thompson and Strickland 1989).
 However, PM, as one of the functional strategies, has never been investigated in this context.
-In particular, the framework explains the interaction between business strategy and PM without restricting them into a specific type of business strategy.
-The framework is expected to logically help organizations make a strategic choice by selecting competitive attributes as the bases of their business strategies, using the competitive attributes to direct the focus and content of PM elements.
+In particular, the framework explains the interaction between business strategy and PM without restricting them into a specific type of business strategic choice by selecting competitive attributes as the bases of their business strategies, using the competitive attributes to direct the focus and content of PM elements.
 The chosen competitive attributes are then used to determine the focus and content of PM elements.